alexgeraldo/aw-project/back-end/backend-services/market-service.md

 ## Resources

-Manages Markets, these are entities that represent physical markets containing relative information such as location, franchise, location, etc
+Manages Markets, these are entities that represent physical markets containing relative information such as location, franchise, location, etc.

 ## REST API